Cedar Park in Travis County, Texas — The American South (West South Central)

 Erected 1984 by Texas Historical Commission.
 (Marker Number 14429.)

 Location.
 30° 27.515′ N, 97° 51.095′ W. Marker is in Cedar Park, Texas, in Travis County.
-Marker can be reached from Farm to Market Road 2769.
-Touch for map.
+Marker can be reached from Farm to Market Road 2769 west of Anderson Mill Road, on the right when traveling west.
 Marker is located in the Twin Creeks Historic Park.
-You can park a car at the South end of the trail in the Twin Creeks Golf Maintenance Center off FM-2769 and walk through a pedestrian access gate.
+Parking is at the south end of the trail in the Twin Creeks Golf Maintenance Center off FM-276.
+From Touch for map.
 Marker is in this post office area: Cedar Park TX 78613, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Cypress School (approx. 1.1 miles away); Andersonís Mill (approx. 2.2 miles away); Cedar Park Cemetery (approx. 3.8 miles away); Pond Springs Cemetery Cedar Park (approx. 4Ĺ miles away); Jolly Cemetery (approx. 4.9 miles away); Granite for the State Capitol (approx. 5.1 miles away); New Hope First Baptist Church and Cemetery (approx. 5.2 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Cypress School (approx. 1.1 miles away); Anderson’s Mill (approx. 2.2 miles away); Cedar Park Cemetery (approx. 3.8 miles away); Pond Springs Cemetery (approx. 3.8 miles away); Cedar Chopping in Central Texas (approx. 4 miles away); Cedar Park (approx. 4˝ miles away); Jolly Cemetery (approx. 4.9 miles away); Jollyville Community and School (approx. 5 miles away).
 Touch for a list and map of all markers in Cedar Park.

 Credits.
-This page was last revised on October 7, 2016.
-This page originally submitted on April 4, 2010, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 1,896 times since then and 117 times this year.
+This page was last revised on February 11, 2021.
+It was originally submitted on April 4, 2010, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 2,775 times since then and 145 times this year.
 Last updated on July 5, 2010, by James R. Kuntz of Warrenton, Missouri.
 Photos: 1, 2, 3, 4, 5. submitted on April 4, 2010, by Keith Peterson of Cedar Park, Texas. • Kevin W. was the editor who published this page.